 Future Forward’s program model is based on multiple research studies that have proven the effectiveness of both “develop[ing] the literacy skills of early-grade students and support[ing] families as they learn to support the literacy development of their students” (Jones, 2015, p.
 1).
 By supporting the needs of the whole child, Future Forward joins other successful interventions and meets the “strong evidence definitions” laid out in the Every Student Succeeds Act (ESSA), and demonstrates that young, struggling readers can make significant yearly progress when given the tools, resources, and attention required to catch up to their peers.

 In October 2017, the Department of Education awarded Education Analytics, Inc. a $7.8 million Education Innovation and Research (EIR) grant to implement Future Forward across multiple regions in the country and evaluate its impact.
-EA has established 14 Future Forward sites in three states, partnering with six Boys & Girls Clubs agencies, and is undergoing a random control trial evaluation conducted by Socially Responsible Evaluation in Education (SREed).
+EA has since established 15 Future Forward sites in three states, partnering with six school districts, as well as local after school providers and other organizations, and is undergoing a random control trial evaluation conducted by Socially Responsible Evaluation in Education (SREed).

 About the Education Innovation and Research Program at the Department of Education

 The Education Innovation and Research (EIR) Program, established under section 4611 of the Elementary and Secondary Education Act (ESEA), as amended by Every Student Succeeds Act (ESSA), provides funding to create, develop, implement, replicate, or take to scale entrepreneurial, evidence-based, field-initiated innovations to improve student achievement and attainment for high-need students; and rigorously evaluate such innovations.
 The EIR program is designed to generate and validate solutions to persistent educational challenges and to support the expansion of effective solutions to serve substantially larger numbers of students.